Should I roll over my 401(k) into an IRA?

 Advantages of rolling over to an IRA

-More investment options: You often have more investment options available in an IRA than in a 401(k), since administrators of 401(k) plans select funds that they believe that would be the most beneficial to their employees.
+2. Investment options: You often have more investment options available in an IRA than in a 401(k), since administrators of 401(k) plans select funds that they believe would be the most beneficial to their employees.
 In an IRA you’re not restrained to only a few pre-selected options and can add ones that better match your unique retirement goals, including money market accounts, stocks, bonds, real estate, and mutual funds.
 Having more choices could potentially allow you to achieve higher returns with an IRA than with a 401(k).

-It’s a good idea to have a backup plan.
+3. Relatively easy withdrawal: With an IRA, you’re able to take early distributions without penalty for several reasons.
+With a 401(k), it’s more limited.
+That’s why it’s a good idea to have a backup plan.
 The IRS exempts distributions before age 59 ½ from an IRA to a 10% additional tax when those monies are for:

 • Qualified higher education expenses